‘Until the end’: Ben Wallace’s dramatic pledge to Ukraine after first lady’s plea

 Exclusive: Assurance over UK support after Olena Zelenska warned Russian victory would be worst-case scenario for humanity

-The UK’s support for Ukraine is “tireless” the defence secretary has pledged, after the country’s first lady issued an emotional plea for the world not to lose interest in the fight against Russia.
+The UK’s support for Ukraine is tireless the defence secretary has pledged, after the country’s first lady issued an emotional plea for the world not to lose interest in the fight against Russia.

 Britain will back Ukraine “every way we can” until the war is over, Ben Wallace said.